 - Check if OVRMC was installed correctly: Go to Steam VR Settings -> Enable advanced settings (bottom left).
 Then go to Startup / Shutdown -> Manage Add-ons.
 If it does not show up, try to reinstall it

-- As of version 0.3.1, there is a bug that OVRMC sometimes is not loaded correctly.
+- As yet, there is a bug that OVRMC sometimes is not loaded correctly.
 Workaround: Restart SteamVR.

 There are two options:

-- If you use FlyPT Mover as Motion cuing software, you can download a virtual tracker.
+- If you use FlyPT Mover or SRS, you can use a virtual tracker.

-- Mount the tracker somewhere on your simulator where it has good line of sight to the tracking sensor
+- Mount the tracker somewhere on your simulator where it has good line of sight to the tracking sensor.
+See tracker mounting

 You can mount it anywhere on your simulator.
 It has to have a good line of sight to the tracking sensor.
 If you run a lighthouse setup, be sure it is seen at anytime by both lighthouse!

 The mount also has to be extremely sturdy!
 Zip ties, tape or Velcro will not be enough.
 See tracker mounting

 With v0.2.2 a new filter for translation was introduced.
 Now we have two filters: A linear interpolation filter (SLERP) for rotation and another filter (DEMA-Filter) for translation.